Jasper Edwin Marsh, age 86, resident of Tecumseh, Oklahoma, passed away at his home on Saturday, April 13, 2019.

 Jasper was the patriarch of the family.
 He will be missed so very much and was deeply loved by all who knew him.
 His passing was a bittersweet moment and the family takes comfort knowing it wasn’t quite two months and now he is back where he truly belongs, with his “Darling Love.”

-To send flowers to Jasper's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Jasper Edwin Marsh, please visit our floral store.